leonardiwagner/Flickrizer.NET/README.md

 Flickstein.NET
 ==============

 Flickr API using OAuth 1.0 for .NET .
-Previously named as Flickrizer, changed due similarity of Twitterizer, which I have nothing related with this project or developers.
+Previously named as Flickrizer, but changed due similarity of Twitterizer project (which I have nothing related with)

 Features
 ==============